AmpF5/qbee/README.md

     Use bookmarks to quickly roam around IDE
 </p>

-## qbee for Visual Studio Code

-###  This extension allows you to create and jump to bookmarks within your code files in Visual Studio Code.

 ## Features

 - Create up to 5 bookmarks in your code files.